NOTE: For details of the

 The International Gothic style of painting is characterized by a deeper understanding, a new appreciation of nature.
 The artists conceive new ideals, new aesthetics and fill their pages with wonderfully accurate details.
 It is essentially an art destined for the aristocrat with his worldly pleasures, his fine horses and fairytale castles reflected in the paintings.
 However, this is no empty superficiality, for this new Christian art is imbued with a deeply devotional mysticism.

-Paris, a supremely important cultural centre, also attracted artists from abroad.
+Paris, a supremely important cultural centre of late medieval art, attracted many artists from abroad.
 There were certainly Italians working there during the later years of the fourteenth century, notably Zenobo da Firenze, who illuminated a Book of Hours for Charles, king of Navarre, and the artists who gathered around the Italian poetess Christine de Pisan.
 The main stream of immigrants, however, came from the north.
 Among them came Jean Bondol, an artist born in Bruges and working in Paris from 1368 to 1381.
 This man is usually thought to be the same artist as the Master of the Bosquets, so called because of his use of small clumps of trees.
 His illustration for St Augustine's De Civitate Dei (Paris, Bibliotheque Nationale) does not show his characteristic landscapes but its figure drawing reveals a new understanding and a sense of the volume of the human figure.

 As a centre of book illustration the importance of Paris waned temporarily in face of the great patronage of the Dukes of Burgundy.
 In 1361, the lands of Burgundy reverted to the French crown and were given by the king to his son Philip the Bold, brother of the future king Charles V. This duke married Margaret, daughter of the Count of Flanders, and in 1384 he inherited the whole of Flanders.
 Flemish sculptors, painters and goldsmiths flocked to his court at Dijon, among them Claus Sluter, the sculptor of the famous doorway at the Chartreuse de Champmol and the Puits de Moise.